Schedule Service

 To feel confident in your choice, it’s smart to get at least three written estimates from different local companies.
 When you meet with them, have a list of questions ready.
 Start with the basics: “Are you licensed and insured?” and “Can you provide a detailed, itemized estimate?”
 Then, get into the specifics.
 Ask what system they recommend for your home and why, and inquire about the installation timeline.
 It’s also a good idea to ask about payment.
 Many companies offer helpful financing options to make the investment more manageable.

-Making Sense of Warranties and Service Plans
+Understanding Warranties and Service Plans

 A new AC system comes with a few layers of protection.
 The manufacturer’s warranty typically covers the parts, like the compressor, for a set number of years.
 The contractor should also offer a labor warranty, which covers the installation work itself.
 This is a huge sign that they stand behind their quality.
 To keep your system running smoothly and protect your investment, ask about preventative maintenance plans.
 Regular tune-ups can extend your unit’s life, improve efficiency, and catch small issues before they become big problems.
 A good contractor will also help you find any available rebates or tax credits.